Fundamental breach: Resolution – the Suisse Atlantique

-These two cases (the Suisse Atlantique and Photo Productions) thus form the definitive statement of the law up to the Unfair Contract Terms Act 1977.
+These two cases (the Suisse Atlantique and Photo Productions) thus formed the definitive statement of the law up to the Unfair Contract Terms Act 1977.

 More recently, this law was successfully applied in two cases related to carriage of goods by sea and application of limitation clauses under the Hague-Visby Rules: Daewoo Heavy Industries Ltd. v.
 Klipriver Shipping Ltd. and The Happy Ranger.
+In Internet Broadcasting Corporation Ltd. t/a NETTV v MAR LLC t/a Marhedge (2009), Moss J ruled that a court "would expect to see 'clear' language in the sense of 'strong' language" before accepting that a contract exempted one of the parties from the consequences of a repudiatory breach.
+In that particular case he concluded that the wording did not extend to the deliberate personal repudiatory breach which the defendant had exhibited.

 Although the Suisse Atlantique case has taken the sting out of the fundamental breach idea, in deviation itself little has changed.
 Glynn v Margetson still holds, so that not only may deviating carriers be denied the protection of exemption clauses expressly in the contract, they will also be denied the protection of implicit exemptions such as Article IV of the Hague-Visby Rules.
 However, given the general move in the common law away from strict liability to a standard of "reasonable care" (or "due diligence"), this may change in due course.
+One commentary on Marhedge noted that in that case the repudiatory breach was the personal action of the company's president and "controlling mind", but warned that legal interpretation might differ in a case where the decision to repudiate was the collective decision of a board of directors.